-Science of star Aldebaran.
+Science of Aldebaran.
 This star glows with the orangish color of a K5 giant star.
-In visible light, it is about 153 times brighter than the sun, although its surface temperature is lower (roughly 4000 kelvins compared to 5800 kelvins for the sun).
+In visible light, it is about 153 times brighter than the sun, although its surface temperature is lower, roughly 4000 kelvins (about 3700 degrees C or 6700 degrees F) compared to 5800 kelvins (about 5500 C or 10,000 F) for the sun.

 Aldebaran is about 65 light-years away, much closer than the stars of the Hyades with which it misleadingly seems associated.
 The Hyades are about 150 light-years away.